-- If permitted, fee-sharing agreements should benefit exclusively the top tier fund.
-They should not benefit the management company, be it directly or through a third party. - if the top tier fund invests in funds managed by affiliated parties, this should be disclosed to investors and subscription/redemption fees should be waived (except for those fees that go to the fund to cover the costs linked to the subscription/redemption24). - if the bottom tier fund is a multiclass fund (see below paragraph 44), the top tier fund should invest in the class with the lowest fee structure among the comparable classes in which it wishes to invest.
-This does not mean that the management company of the top tier fund is expected to opt systematically for the cheapest class.
-It may take into account other criteria, such as the types of services provided to each class (e.g. reporting) or other objective criteria (such as the minimum subscription amount).
-However, should two classes offer comparable services, it should invest in the class with the lowest fee structure.
+- If permitted, fee-sharing agreements should benefit exclusively the top-tier fund.
+They should not benefit the Fund operator, be it directly or through a third party. - if the top-tier fund invests in funds managed by affiliated parties, this should be disclosed to investors and subscription/redemption fees should be waived (except for those fees that go to the fund to cover the costs linked to the subscription/redemption). - if the bottom-tier fund is a multiclass fund (see below paragraph 44), the top-tier fund should invest in the class with the lowest fee structure among the

-fund either directly or through a third party (who will then receive the proceeds from the fee-sharing agreement).
-If an agreement benefits to the top tier fund itself, the bottom tier fund may waive part of the subscription/redemption fees and/or management fees paid by the fund and the conflict of interest is avoided.
+&lt;sup>22 When part of the fees that are charged directly or indirectly to the fund by an underlying fund (subscription/redemption fees, management fee, etc.) could benefit to operator of the top-tier fund either directly or through a third party (who will then receive the proceeds from the fee-sharing agreement).
+If an agreement benefits to the top-tier fund itself, the bottom-tier fund may waive part of the subscription/redemption fees and/or management fees paid by the fund and the conflict of interest is avoided.

-23 As defined in Annex 2.
+$^{23}$ As defined in Annex 2.